 These set out the terms of reference for our board and how it will operate.

 LEPs are committed to publishing minutes, agenda and papers for full board meetings and any sub-committees which involves decisions about public money.
-The HotSW LEP only has three such meetings; LEP Board, Strategic Investment Panel (SIP) and Finance and Resources Committee (F&R) and therefore in order to comply with the Governance and Transparency Guidance published by Government in December 2017, the HotSW LEP will work on the following timelines:
+The HotSW LEP only has three such meetings; LEP Board, Strategic Investment Panel (SIP) and Finance and Resources Committee (F&R).
+The following policy outlines how the HotSW will comply with the Governance and Transparency Guidance published by Government in December 2017.

 Arising from concerns about a danger, risk, contravention of rules or illegality to act in the wider public interest, usually because it threatens others or impacts on public funds.